nbpillai/cse15l-lab-reports/lab3.md

 #### Example #2

-The command below finds all files in the Berk directory that start with CH, regardless of whether they are uppercase or lowercase.
+The command below finds all files in the Berk directory that start with "CH", regardless of whether they are uppercase or lowercase.
 Thus, it returns ch1.txt, ch2.txt, CH4.txt, and ch7.txt rather than just CH4.txt.
 It can be seen that, unlike the ```-name``` option, ```-iname``` removes case sensitivity.
 Thus, this command example has the same output as the previous example.

 Command: ```find written_2/non-fiction/OUP/Berk -iname "CH*.txt"```